- N - Z

 Campers may check in or obtain receipts at the museum and campground office at 120 E Mill Street across from the city’s Riverside Park and swimming pool.

 $12 without electric hook-up or for tent camping

 $15 with electric hook-up

 Rates are per camping unit.
 A camping unit is defined as one camper, RV or tent, with up to six people.
 Families with more than one camper or tent will pay per unit, per night.
 Refunds are issued for emergencies or for most cancellations made 48 hours or more in advance, except for designated holiday weekends.

-Contact the museum office at 785-227-3595 or at firstname.lastname@example.org for more information.Directions to campground from I-135: Take exit 78 to Lindsborg-Bridgeport and KS Highway 4 West about 4 ‘ into town.
-Casey’s and local gas stations and White’s Foodliner grocery store available on right on Hwy 4 as you pass through town.
-Continue south on Hwy 4, watching for river bridge immediately after newer residential area on right.
-Crossing bridge, take first right onto Old Mill/Svensk Road.
-Paved road curves to right/north and campground is on right, with day-picnic green space on left.
-Six power poles with four 30-amp outlets per pole
+Contact the museum office at 785-227-3595 or at firstname.lastname@example.org for more information.Directions to campground from I-135: Take exit 78 to Lindsborg-Bridgeport and Kansas Highway 4 West about 4 miles into town.
+Casey’s, local gas stations, and White’s Foodliner grocery store available on right on Hwy 4 as you pass through town.
+Continue south on Highway 4, watching for the bridge immediately after newer residential area on right.
+Crossing the bridge, take first right onto Old Mill Road.
+The paved road curves to right (west/ northwest and campground is on right, with day-picnic green space on left.
+The site includes six power poles with four 30-amp outlets per pole.